IgnisDa/ryot/docs/content/guides/fitness.md

 # Fitness

+!!! danger "Experimental"

+    Fitness tracking with Ryot is experimental at best.
+I will do my best to not make incompatible breaking changes, and if I do, I will add a migration path in the release notes.
+Please make sure you always read migration notes before upgrading to prevent loss of data.

 Some pointers on Ryot and fitness tracking.

 ## Exercises

-Before you get exercises tracking working, you need to import all exercises data.
+Before you can get exercises tracking working, you will need to import all exercises data.
 Follow these steps to do so:

 1. Open your instance's `/graphql` endpoint.
 For example `https://ryot.fly.dev/graphql`.